Emil Körner: Commissions of service and command of the Army

-In February 1900 General Körner returned commissioned to Germany to acquire the armaments that his Chilean Army required and upon his arrival in Europe a crowd of more than 10,000 people awaited him to welcome him with cheers and fanfare, demonstrating the love the German official had won from the Chileans.
+In February 1900 General Körner returned commissioned to Germany to acquire the armaments that his Chilean Army required.
+Upon his arrival in Europe a crowd of more than 10,000 people awaited to welcome him.

-In 1901 he participated in the scientific congress of Montevideo, winning a reputation as a scholar outside of the military knowledge that the general possessed.
+In 1901 he participated in the scientific congress of Montevideo, winning a reputation as a scholar beyond the military knowledge Körner possessed.

-By virtue of his merits and career in 1904 he is distinguished as Inspector General of the Army, which is the equivalent to the current Commander in Chief and although in this position he would no longer perform functions related to the process of Germanization of the Army, this cause had already been entirely embraced by his former disciples and was even in a phase of radicalization, which is reflected in the government's willingness to materialize the hiring of German Chief Officers for positions in the Chilean General Staff.
+In 1904 Körner was distinguished as Inspector General of the Army, the equivalent to the current Commander in Chief.
+Although in this position, he would no longer perform functions related to the process of Germanization of the Army.
+This cause had already been taken on by his former disciples and was a phase of radicalization.

-In April of the year 1909, General Körner already being 64 years old, processed his separation from the institution and on April 19, 1910, he is granted the absolute retirement having served Chile for 25 years.
+In April of the year 1909, General Körner already being 64 years old, processed his separation from the institution.
+On April 19, 1910, he was granted absolute retirement having served Chile for 25 years.

-The young Captain Körner arrived in Chile seeking to emulate his own military institution in the American lands.
-With great effort and a long preparation time, what he was looking for was found and he managed to form a professional army, a mirror of the Prussian.
-At the time of his retirement he left Chile with the best equipped and prepared force in Latin America, based on order, German discipline and planning, combined with Chilean courage and commitment.
+At the time of his retirement, he left Chile with the a well equipped and prepared force in Latin America.